SKYal3x/my_tt_mini_game/README.md

 This is my small project creating a table tennis minigame with python pygame

 Some basics are allready done.
 The next steps imply:
-  - Characters movement and on the physics of the ball.
+  - Add characters and their movement
-  - States of the ball (serve, hit, etc.) with different behavior
+  - Different behavior of the ball (topspin, backspin)
   - improvment of the oop design
   - some simple AI for the opponent
-  - maybe some nices sprites and animations
+  - rework the sprites
+  - clean-up the code